python-poetry/poetry/docs/dependency-specification.md

 my-package = { path = "../my-package/dist/my-package-0.1.0.tar.gz" }
 ```

-!!!note
+{{% note %}}
 Before poetry 1.1 directory path dependencies were installed in editable mode by default.
 You should set the `develop` attribute explicitly,
 to make sure the behavior is the same for all poetry versions.
+{{% /note %}}

 ## `url` dependencies